iamNebu/Websum/images/README.txt

-This folder contains the output of the project.
+This folder contains the output of the project while its fetching and summarizing the website.